Accounting for Measurement Bias: A New Framework for Reliable Country Ranking in Large-Scale Educational Assessments: Background

 \begin{enumerate} \item $\theta_i$'s are assumed to be independent and identically distributed for students from the same country.
 Typically, the conditional distribution of $\theta_i$ given $x_i = k$ is assumed to follow a normal distribution with mean $\mu_k$ and variance $\sigma_k^2$, for $k=1, ..., p$. \item For each student $i$, the observed item responses $Y_{ij}$ are conditionally independent given the latent variable $\theta_i$. \item A distributional assumption is made regarding the conditional distribution of $Y_{ij}$ given $\theta_i$ and $x_i$.
 For an item that is invariant across countries, $Y_{ij}$ is conditionally independent of $x_i$ given $\theta_i$, in which case the probability of correctly answering the item given the student's proficiency level does not depend on the country he/she is from.
 Otherwise, we say an item is non-invariant.
 Typically, a two-parameter logistic (2PL) model is assumed for this conditional distribution, under which

 Here, $a_j$ is a slope parameter associated with the latent variable shared across countries, and $d_j + \gamma_{jk}$ is the country-specific intercept.
-Further, $\gamma_{jk}$s are assumed to be sparse, as discussed in more detail in Remark~\ref{rmk:spar} below.
-Roughly speaking, this assumption requires that the true values of many $\gamma_{jk}$s are zero.
+Further, $\gamma_{jk}$s are assumed to be sparse. {A brief discussion about this assumption is provided later, and the formal description of this assumption and its discussions are given in Section~\ref{sec:identifiability}.} Roughly speaking, this assumption requires that the true values of many $\gamma_{jk}$s are zero.
 This sparsity assumption is not only sensible for ILSAs where items are carefully designed to minimize their differential functioning across countries, but also essential for model identifiability.
-Under the sparsity assumption of $\gamma_{jk}$s, $d_j$ may be interpreted as the common intercept parameter shared by a set of countries to which the item functions the same, and $\gamma_{jk}$ may be interperted as the DIF effect of country $k$ when compared with the baseline countries.
+Under the sparsity assumption of $\gamma_{jk}$s, $d_j$ may be interpreted as the common intercept parameter shared by a set of countries to which the item functions the same, and $\gamma_{jk}$ may be interpreted as the DIF effect of country $k$ when compared with the baseline countries.
 For each item $j$, the countries for which $\gamma_{jk} = 0$ are referred to as the baseline countries.

 \end{enumerate} Additionally, constraints are imposed on certain model parameters to avoid model non-identifiability.
 Specifically, we set $\sum_{k=1}^K \mu_k = 0$ and $a_1 = 1$ to fix the location and scale of the latent variables.
+Below we provide some discussions about this IRT framework under measurement non-invariance.